Since its formation in 2013 the Mark Hughes Foundation has funded the following initiatives:

-2. A pilot project with Dr Jennette Sakoff which could help us to identify disease progression through blood tests, this will commence in the new year.
+5. A pilot project with Dr Jennette Sakoff which could help us to identify disease progression through blood tests

 BCBA serves as a virtual hub for 17 independent brain cancer biobank centres across Australia, including the MHF sponsored facility based at the Hunter Medical Research Institute in NSW.
 All currently use different databases to store clinical information on donors and samples.